fpsvogel/fpsvogel.com/src/_posts/2021-11-18-learning-rails-hard-parts.md

 Here are a few other important facts that were unclear to me at first and took some hunting to figure out:

 - Q: How long does an object retrieved from the database persist in memory?
 A: In Rails, instances (such as Active Record objects) exist only within the current request.
 Classes, on the other hand, persist across requests.
 So if you need to cache data retrieved from the database, do it on the class level or (even better) follow [the Rails Guide to caching](https://guides.rubyonrails.org/caching_with_rails.html).
 - Q: What columns should I index?
 A: Any column that is used in a query to look up or sort records.
-[Here's a longer explanation.](https://semaphoreci.com/blog/2017/05/09/faster-rails-is-your-database-properly-indexed.html)
+[Here's a longer explanation of which columns to index.](https://semaphoreci.com/blog/2017/05/09/faster-rails-is-your-database-properly-indexed.html)
 - Q: There are lots of different ways set an object's attributes.
 What are their differences?
-A: [Here's a cheat sheet.](https://scottbartell.com/2020/01/30/set-attributes-in-active-record-rails-6/)
+A: [Here's a cheat sheet on how to set Active Record attributes.](https://scottbartell.com/2020/01/30/set-attributes-in-active-record-rails-6/)

 ## 3. JS bundling